-Salad can be delicious when it's served served warm, and these Wilted Greens with Parmesan, Hazelnuts, and Raisins are a perfect example!
+Salad can be delicious when it's served warm, and these Wilted Greens with Parmesan, Hazelnuts, and Raisins are a perfect example!

 Here I am, for the second week in a row, posting a recipe for a warm salad.
 I guess the fact that it's served warm, technically disqualifies it from being a salad at all, since every definition I could find classifies a salad as "cold" or "raw".
-But it's leafy greens tossed with a vinaigrette, and I'm probably not ever going to stop thinking of these Wilted Greens with Parmesan, Hazelnuts, and Raisins as a warm salad.

 The crazy thing about cooking, or even just slightly warming or wilting leafy greens like we're doing here, is how much they cook down.
 When I filled the skillet in these pictures with dressed arugula and kale, it was overflowing.
-Then after just a few minutes under the broiler, they had shrank down so much that the skillet was practically empty.
-And then I went ahead and ate what was previously a giant bowl full of greens all to myself.

 If you're sick of your standard leafy green salads, I highly recommend this wilted version.
-The combination of sweet raisins, salty cheese and sour vinaigrette, plus crunchy hazelnuts makes this dish irresistible - to me at least.
+The combination of sweet raisins, salty cheese, and sour vinaigrette, plus crunchy hazelnuts makes this dish irresistible - to me at least.
 Every time I have it, I can hardly believe that a pile of arugula and kale can be so tasty.

 Wilted Greens with Parmesan, Hazelnuts, and Raisins